Note: The links in this post are affiliate links.

 If you have sensitive files on there that you absolutely want to keep private, you might decide that you’d rather just buy a new computer instead of making those files available to a stranger.

-If the computer still boots up and runs you can always copy any sensitive files onto an external drive and then delete them before taking the machine into the shop.
+Of course if the computer still boots up and runs you can copy any sensitive files onto an external drive and then delete them before taking the machine into the shop.

 3 – Does the ailing computer really need to be taken to a shop to be repaired in the first place?